sasagawa888/eisl/readme.txt

 WiringPi
 Version for Raspberry include library for wiringPi.

-In order to use wiringPi, you need to invoke EISL with super user.
+In order to use wiringPi, you need to compile wiringpi.lsp(in example folder) and invoke EISL with super user.

 sudo ./eisl